Is Something Holding You Back?

 Why?

-Rather than take on everyone that applies, they could decide that all trainees should meet the minimum criteria of 500 to ensure that they are capable of making a living.
+Candidates should meet the minimum criteria of 500 to ensure they are capable of making a living.

-No reference has been made to the big five personality trait groups.
 SPARK Principles takes the view that each trait can be learned or improved on and that trait groups depend on circumstances and goals.
 We change our groups depending on the goal.

 We also do not take the view that people can be distilled down into five groups or that traits remain consistent throughout a lifetime.
 They may also be different depending on the environment and other factors.